hentrymartin/rc-here-maps/README.md

 # RC Here Map

 Here Maps provide amazing api's to add map using Javascript.
 This is a React wrapper for Here Maps API.
-Right mow, this library gives minimal functionalities like creating map and adding objects like marker, polygon, polyline and Circle on top of it.
+Right now, this library gives minimal functionalities like creating map and adding objects like marker, polygon, polyline and Circle on top of it.

 ### How to install it